openstack/kolla-ansible/doc/source/user/operating-kolla.rst

    kolla-ansible upgrade

-After this command is complete the containers will have been recreated from the new images.
+After this command is complete, the containers will have been recreated from the new images and all database schema upgrades and similar actions performed for you.

 Tips and Tricks
 ~~~~~~~~~~~~~~~